Wesleyan portrait of Patricia L. Beaman

 Patricia L. Beaman

-Patricia Beaman is University Professor of Dance at Wesleyan University, and is on the faculty of NYU’s Tisch School of the Arts.
+Patricia Beaman is University Professor of Dance at Wesleyan University.
 As a longtime member of the New York Baroque Dance Company, she toured the U.S., Latin America, and Europe, performing in numerous opera-ballets, and as a guest artist with numerous early music ensembles.
 Goddess/Siren/Monster, her Neo-Baroque triptych of the passacailles of Venus, Armide, and Scylla, toured Wesleyan University, NYC, Toronto, and Avignon, France.
 Her other Neo-Baroque works include The Narcoleptic Countess, Medea, and The Seven Deadly Sins.
 Ms. Beaman has also performed, choreographed, and taught contemporary dance in the United States and Europe.
 She received a Mellon grant to reconstruct Yvonne Rainer’s Trio A and Chair/Pillow, which inspired her research in juxtaposing formulaic similarities between 18th century French theatrical dances and analytic Postmodern dance of the 1960s.
-She is the author of World Dance Cultures: from Ritual to Spectacle (Routledge Press, 2017).
+She is the author of World Dance Cultures: from Ritual to Spectacle (Routledge Press, 2017, 2023).

 www.patriciabeaman.net